vitaly-t/pg-promise/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug Report
-about: New issues are for bug reports only
+about: New issues are for bug reports only.
+We everything else use [Discussions](https://github.com/vitaly-t/pg-promise/discussions).
 title: ''
 labels: needs investigation
 assignees: vitaly-t